 Mission Statement

-The mission of the Bendlin Lab is to take a multidisciplinary, collaborative, and inclusive approach to understand the factors that contribute to healthy and pathological brain aging.
+The mission of the Bendlin Lab is to take a multidisciplinary and collaborative approach to understand the factors that contribute to healthy and pathological brain aging.
 As a part of the Wisconsin Alzheimer’s Disease Research Center, we share the goal of improving the lives of those affected by Alzheimer’s disease.
-The Bendlin Lab strives to foster a non-discriminatory, diverse, and inclusive research and academic environment.
+The Bendlin Lab strives to foster a supportive research and academic environment.
 Our research projects, supported by multiple NIA/NIH grants, donors, and private funding agencies, study brain structure and function in midlife and in older adults using a wide array of neuroimaging, biomarker, and genomic analyses.
 With a focus on education and outreach, the Bendlin Lab engages with students, staff, participants, and individuals in the community to promote greater awareness and understanding of Alzheimer’s disease.

 Our lab studies aging and Alzheimer’s disease.